kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

 processed by WCSLIB.
 From the previous steps we can summarize how the data in the Nmap/GIPSY FITS header is changed:

-   * The extension in CTYPEn is '-OHEL', '-OLSR', 'RHEL' or 'RLSR'
+   * The extension in CTYPEn is '-OHEL', '-OLSR', '-RHEL' or '-RLSR'
    * The velocity is retrieved from FITS keyword VELR= (always in m/s) or DRVALn= (in units of DUNITn)
    * Convert reference frequency to a frequency in Hz.
    * Calculate the reference frequency in the barycentric system using eq. :eq:`eq10`